indigo-astronomy/indigo/indigo_docs/GUIDING_PI_CONTROLLER_TUNING.md

 2. Set the **Integral stacking** to a reasonable value ~10-15 frames.

-3. Set the **Proportional weight** to around 0.7 for the axis that shows the error (in this case RA is showing significant PE).
+3. Set the **Integral gain** to around 0.5 for the axis that shows the error (in this case RA is showing significant PE).
 Let it run for several minutes (a full PE cycle).

 4. Check the if the error is still there.
-If so, decrease **Proportional weight** with 0.05 - 0.1 step and let it run several more minutes.
+If so, increase **Integral gain** (in 0.05 - 0.1 steps) and let it run several more minutes.

 5. Repeat step 4 until the error is gone.
-Please be conservative with **Proportional weight** as bringing it way down may result in slow drifts or sudden jumps.
-It is preferable to leave a bit of the error but not sacrificing the stability.
+Please be conservative with **Integral gain** as bringing it way up may result in slow drifts, jumps oscillations around the set point.
+Sometimes it is preferable to leave a bit of the error but not sacrificing the stability, how much depends on your setup, seeing and etc, as long as the stars look round on the imaging sensor is totally fine.

 6. Now we need to test its response to sudden jumps again, as described above in the P-only controller tuning section.
 If we have over reaction or slow reaction **Aggressivity** for the corresponding axis should be adjusted again.